 Hey dee ho history:

-The brainchild of two creative women, Judy McCann and Loreen Chalmers, Music for Tinies came into being in 1987 on Victoria’s beautiful Mornington Peninsula.
+The brainchild of two creative women, Judy McCann and Loreen Chalmers, Music for Tinies began in 1987 on Victoria’s beautiful Mornington Peninsula.
 In 1996, Jenny Wilkinson walked into a class with her 3 year old son.
 A professional musician, Jenny was immediately taken with the program and the benefits of music on the developing brains of babies and toddlers.
 When the opportunity arose to purchase the business in 1997, Jenny assumed the helm, with the vision of expanding the program across Melbourne.

 Fast forward to 2002 and the business took off as the first franchisees jumped aboard the hey dee ho train.
 By 2009 there were over 15 franchises operating in Melbourne, Adelaide and Sydney.
 There are now over 70 franchise areas operating across Australia.